Skip to main content

 Should a startup CTO write code or manage?

-Both, until you have 5+ developers.
-After that threshold, the CTO's job shifts to architecture decisions, hiring strategy, and unblocking the team.
-Coding becomes secondary.
-First Round Capital's State of Startups report found that CTOs who kept coding past 8 direct reports had 40% higher team attrition.
+Both, right up until you have 5 or more developers.
+Past that, the job changes.
+Architecture calls, hiring, unblocking the team.
+Coding takes a back seat.
+First Round Capital's State of Startups report found CTOs who kept coding past 8 direct reports saw 40% higher team attrition.

 How much does AWS cost for a startup?